We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Eversense is a blood sugar monitor device that received

 It measures the glucose in the interstitial fluids every 5 minutes before sending information to the linked app.
-The sensors work for up to 90 days, so a person needs to replace them every 3 months.
+The sensors work for up to 90 days, so a person must replace them every 3 months.

-However, the device requires individuals to visit their doctor’s office for insertion, so it may not be the best option for those unable to leave their house or see their doctor in person.
+However, the device requires individuals to visit a doctor’s office for insertion, so it may not be the best option for those unable to visit a doctor in person.

 Additionally, the Eversense CGM can be sensitive to direct sunlight.
 This may affect the insertion site, often in the upper arm.